TheLope/clue-tags/docs/gear/index.md

 # Gear Tags

-Bank Tag Layouts of recommended gear setups for all clues
+Bank Tag Layouts and screenshots of recommended gear setups for all clues

 ## How To